IBM/aspera-cli/docs/README.erb.md

 - One possibility is to specify a file pair list: `--src-type=pair file1 file1 folder2/files2 folder2/files2`
 - Another possibility is to specify a source base: `--src-base=$PWD $PWD/file1 $PWD/folder2/files2`

-  (note that `.` cannot be used as source base)
+  The `.` path cannot be used as a source base.

 - Similarly, create a temporary soft link (Linux): `ln -s . tmp_base` and use `--src-base=tmp_base tmp_base/file1 tmp_base/folder2/files2`
 - One can also similarly use `--sources=@ts` and specify the list of files in the `paths` field of transfer spec with both `source` and `destination` for each file.

 #### Multi-session transfer

-Multi session, i.e. starting a transfer of a file set using multiple sessions (one `ascp` process per session) is supported on `direct` and `node` agents, not yet on connect.
+Multi session, that is, starting a transfer of a file set using multiple sessions (one `ascp` process per session) is supported on `direct` and `node` agents, not yet on connect.

 - `--transfer=node`